aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% /alert %}}

 ## **Save Excel into PDF with Standard or Minimum Size using Aspose.Cells**
-The following sample code shows how you can save Excel into PDF with Standard or Minimum size using [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getoptimizationtype/) property.
+The following sample code shows how you can save Excel into PDF with Standard or Minimum size using the [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getoptimizationtype/) property.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-SaveExcelIntoPdfWithStandardOrMinimumSize.go" >}}